 Fortunately, the complex was mostly held together and undamaged by wars and conflicts.
 During WW II and other conflicts, the structures were hidden and covered so they would not be bombarded.
 It remained out of harm’s way during the rest of its age as other buildings suffered destruction.

-The most damages were due to lack of maintenance from time to time and pollution.
+Most damages were due to lack of maintenance from time to time and pollution.
 This problem was solved in the late 19th century and early 20th century by using clay!
 The British viceroy Lord Curzon ordered the building to be cleaned and the yellow to be wiped from the white marbles.
 This task was accomplished by applying an old method of covering the dirty areas with a special kind of clay that absorbed the pollution into a building.

 To prevent such problems, factories and car traffic was banned from the nearby areas so the pollution would not damage the building again.